MovieLabs/OMC/Docs/Overview/Schema Structure.md

 ##### customData
 The schema does not attempt to define every property that you might be associate with any given entity, our goal is to surface enough to allow a production to track, relate and find things across distinct parts of the workflow.

 However, sometimes it may be desirable to embed data beyond the defined properties of an entity.
-This propery is unrestriced, beyond those imposed by JSON itself, allowing additional JSON, other serialized encodings or base64 for example.
+This property is unrestricted, beyond the constraints imposed by JSON itself, allowing additional JSON, other serialized encodings, or base64 for example.
 It is the responsibility of the sending and receiving parties to know what to do with the data.

-Generally we recommend that more extensive metadata be held separately, as its own object a probably in a standardized format like IMF, JPG, etc. These blobs of data can be uniquely identified as assets in their own right and in turn be related or grouped using relationships or asset groups for example.
+Generally we recommend that more extensive metadata be held separately, as its own object and  probably in a standardized format like IMF, JPG, etc. These blobs of data can be uniquely identified as assets in their own right and in turn be related or grouped using relationships or asset groups.

 ##### entityInfo
-For encoding information specific to the entity itself, not what it is representing that may need to be communicated.
+This is for encoding information specific to the entity itself, not what it is representing.

-This can include properties like the version of the schema used, a version of the contained data, provenance, creatation or updated times.
+This can include properties like the version of the schema used, a version of the contained data, provenance, creation or update times.